And this is eternal life, that they may know You,

 Those who receive Jesus Christ by faith become children of God.
 "But as many as received Him, to them He gave the right (authority) to become children of God, to those who believe in His name, who were born, not of blood, nor of the will of flesh, nor of the will of man, but of God."
 John 1:10-13.
 Believers are born again into the family of God.

 What does it mean to believe in Jesus?
 For many people it is merely a mental assent, like believing in George Washington, Julius Caesar, or some other historical person.
 They know the basic truths of the gospel and profess to be Christians.
 Their logic may be sound, and they may be doctrinally correct.
-They have never welcomed Him into their lives, trusting Him as their personal Savior.
+However, they have never welcomed Him into their lives, trusting Him as their personal Savior."

 You must be saved.
 You can be saved.
 The Scripture says, "That if you confess with your mouth the Lord Jesus and believe in your heart that God raised Him from the dead, you will be saved.
 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation."
 Romans 10:9, 10.